dietmarja/curriculum_generator/README.md

 ## Overview

 The Digital Sustainability Curriculum Generator (DSCG) is a comprehensive tool designed to create flexible, modular curricula for different digital sustainability roles across various European Qualification Framework (EQF) levels.
-Developed as part of the Digital4Sustainability EU project, this tool addresses the need for standardized yet adaptable educational pathways that meet the evolving demands of the Twin Transition (digital + sustainability).
+Developed as part of the Digital4Sustainability EU project in Task 3.2, this tool addresses the need for standardized yet adaptable educational pathways that meet the evolving demands of the Twin Transition (digital + sustainability).

 ## Educational Foundation